cniblock/Cliffhanger/README.md

 CliffHanger is a text-based Python terminal game that runs in Code Institute's mock terminal on Heroku.
 It offers a fresh twist on the classic Hangman game.

 In CliffHanger, the player's goal is to guess a hidden word, knowing only the number of letters it contains.
-Each incorrect guess moves the CliffHanger stick-man closer to the edge of a cliff.
-If the player uses up all their attempts, the stick-man takes an unfortunate tumble off the cliff.
+Each incorrect guess moves the CliffHanger stickman closer to the edge of a cliff.
+If the player uses up all their attempts, the stickman takes an unfortunate tumble off the cliff.

 With a vast library of over 170 words, CliffHanger provides a challenging and engaging experience for players.